arangodb/arangodb/Documentation/DocuBlocks/Rest/Collections/put_api_collection_truncate.md

 @RESTQUERYPARAM{waitForSync,boolean,optional,}
-If *true* then the data is synchronized to disk before returning from a document create, update, replace or removal operation. (default: false)
+If *true* then the data is synchronized to disk before returning from a document create, update, replace or removal operation (default: *false*)

 @RESTQUERYPARAM{compact,boolean,optional,}
-If *true* (default) the storage engine will be told to start a compaction in order to free up disk space.
-This can be resource intense, if the only intention is to start over with an empty collection, specify *false*
+If *true* (default) then the storage engine is told to start a compaction in order to free up disk space.
+This can be resource intense.
+If the only intention is to start over with an empty collection, specify *false*.

 @RESTDESCRIPTION
 Removes all documents from the collection, but leaves the indexes intact.